basantiroomie/ConversAI/README.md

 ## Usage

-1. Click on the Converse AI icon in your Chrome toolbar.
+1. Click on the ConversAI icon in your Chrome toolbar.
 2. Type your message in the input field.
 3. Select a tone (Professional, Friendly, Romantic, etc.).
 4. Review the suggested rephrased options.